-Erik Abbott is a director, actor, playwright, dramaturge, and theatre scholar.
+Erik Abbott is a playwright, actor, director, dramaturge, and theatre scholar.
 He made his professional theatrical debut as an actor at fifteen and has since worked on well over one hundred productions.

 Erik is a former Core Member of The Playwrights’ Center, where he was also a member of the Artistic Staff (1997-2000) and a two-time finalist for the Jerome Fellowship.
 His works have received productions or staged readings at Actors Repertory Theatre Luxembourg (Actors Rep), Théâtre D’Esch (Luxembourg), the Minnesota Fringe Festival, The Playwrights’ Center Hothouse Festival, Red Eye Collaboration, the University of Kansas, and the New World Theatre Club (Luxembourg).

-Most recently, his original solo play, #WTF Happened?
-On the Phenomenon of Trump, was presented by Actors Rep in two runs in Luxembourg (at the Théâtre National du Luxembourg -- TNL -- and Rocas), as well as in its highly successful run as part of the 2018 Kansas City Fringe Festival.
+Erik's original solo play, #WTF Happened?
+On the Phenomenon of Trump, was presented by Actors Rep in two runs in Luxembourg (including at the Théâtre National du Luxembourg), as well as in its highly successful run as part of the 2018 Kansas City Fringe Festival.
 That production was named as ‘Best of the Fringe’ for its venue (Musical Theatre Heritage – Mainstage).
-Originally commissioned by Théâtre D’Esch and its then Director Charles Muller, portions of the piece were presented at the theatre as part of the Esch-sur-Alzette, Luxembourg’s, ‘Night of Culture’ (Nuit de la Culture) in May 2017.
-Fully revised and re-imagined versions were directed by Christine Probst for subsequent runs.
-The play features five supporters of the President, all played by the same actor, presenting a variety of stories viewpoints -- including doubts -- about the Trump and his administration.
+Originally commissioned by Théâtre D’Esch / Escher Theater and its then Director Charles Muller, portions of the piece were presented at the theatre as part of the Esch-sur-Alzette, Luxembourg’s, ‘Night of Culture’ (Nuit de la Culture) in May 2017.
+Revised and re-imagined versions were directed by Christine Probst for subsequent runs.
+The play features five Donald Trump supporters, all played by the same actor, presenting a variety of stories and viewpoints -- including doubts.
+In 2019, it was presented in Bertrix, Belgium, as part of the Festival Multi(d)Lingues.

 Erik's Christmas play, Dear Santa..., has had two successful runs in Luxembourg (in 2017 and 2018), as well as having been presented in several private events for corporations and associations.
 It was also produced at the University of Kansas in December 2018.

 As a theatre scholar, Erik has published articles in the scholarly journals Contemporary Theatre Review and European Stages and was a lecturer at several campuses of the City University of New York (CUNY) system.
-He recently led a playwriting workshop for Actors Rep in Luxembourg, has taught playwriting at the Loft Literary Center in Minneapolis, and was an Artist-in-Residence with SteppingStone Theatre for Youth Development in the St Paul (Minnesota) school system.
+He has led a playwriting workshop for Actors Rep in Luxembourg, has taught playwriting at the Loft Literary Center in Minneapolis, and was an Artist-in-Residence with SteppingStone Theatre for Youth Development in the St Paul (Minnesota) school system.
+He currently writes for the quarterly periodical Plays International and Europe.

-As an actor Erik has worked at US theatres including the Guthrie, The Lost Colony and the Charlotte Shakespeare Company, and with two theatres in Cologne, Germany.
+As an actor Erik has worked at US theatres including the Guthrie, The Lost Colony and the Charlotte Shakespeare Company, as well as with two theatres in Cologne, Germany.

 He played Dr Seward in an interactive CD-ROM video game called ‘Dracula Unleashed!’ and was seen as ‘Professor Bergdahl’ in the Luxemburger Wort German website’s 2015 April Fools’ Day video.

 As a director Erik directed Actors Rep’s 2013 debut production, The Goat Or, Who is Sylvia?, in co-production with TNL.
-For Actors Rep he has also directed A R Gurney’s Love Letters in 2014, Daryl Lisa Fazio’s Greyhounds in 2015, and Playwright Center Affiliated Playwright Daniel Pinkerton’s Do You Want to Know a Secret? in 2016.
+For Actors Rep he has also directed A R Gurney’s Love Letters in 2014, Daryl Lisa Fazio’s Greyhounds in 2015, Playwright Center Affiliated Playwright Daniel Pinkerton’s Do You Want to Know a Secret? in 2016, and Anne Nelson's The Guys in 2018.
 In 2010 he directed David Mamet’s Jolly for the New World Theatre Club, which was awarded ‘Best Production’ at the 2010 Festival of European Anglophone Theatrical Societies (FEATS) and the Sydney Fisher Trophy at the 2010 British All-Winners Festival in Essex.
-In addition he has directed for companies including the Professional Theatre Workshop and Theatre Unbound.
+In addition he has directed for The Lost Colony's Professional Theatre Workshop, and is directing one of the Vignettes' plays.

 He trained at and has a BFA degree in Acting from the University of North Carolina at Greensboro, and has an MFA in Writing from Hamline University, and a Master’s and PhD in Theatre Studies from the CUNY Graduate Center.